mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Experiments

-\textbf{Visualization.} Fig.~\ref{fig:pose_example} illustrates the visualization of hand keypoint predictions by the \sysName~ for various gestures, showcasing different volunteers performing gestures such as click, swipe downward, zoom in, and swipe leftward.
+\textbf{(3) Visualization.} Fig.~\ref{fig:pose_example} illustrates the visualization of hand keypoint predictions by the \sysName~ for various gestures, showcasing different volunteers performing gestures such as click, swipe downward, zoom in, and swipe leftward.
 Each set of gestures is depicted in three rows: the first row presents the video frames captured during the gestures, the second row shows the hand keypoints derived from the video frames using the Google SDK, and the third row displays the predicted hand keypoints output by \sysName.
 It can be seen that \sysName~ can automatically detect the number of hands, whether they are left or right hands, as well as the movement of hand joints throughout the gesture executing process, which effectively alleviates the difficulty of subsequent gesture recognition.

-\textbf{Gesture recognition.} Table.~\ref{tab:gesture} shows the Accuracy, Precision, Recall and F1 Score for each gesture.
-We can see that the accuracy of single-hand gestures is generally above 90\%, whereas the accuracy of two-hand gestures is slightly lower but still remains above 80\%.
-The most dominant classification errors are the mutual misclassifications between the two-hand gestures of zoom in and zoom out.
-This is because, during the data collection, volunteers have no strict guidance on which diagonal direction should be used for zoom in and zoom out, introducing more variability compared to single-hand gestures.
-Besides, The MPJPEs of zoom in and zoom out in the first stage are generally higher than the single-hand gestures, leading to suboptimal performance in the subsequent gesture classification.
+\textbf{(4) Downstream gesture recognition.} Fig.~\ref{fig:cm_hm} presents the confusion matrix for recognizing eight human-computer interaction gestures.
+Each cell in the matrix indicates both the percentage and the absolute number of samples classified into each category.
+Table~\ref{tab:gesture} further reports the Accuracy, Precision, Recall, and F1 Score for each gesture.
+We observe that single-hand gestures generally achieve high accuracy, often exceeding 90\%, while two-hand gestures exhibit slightly lower performance, though still above 80\%.
+The most prominent recognition errors occur between the two-hand gestures zoom in and zoom out, which are frequently misclassified with each other.
+This confusion is largely attributed to the lack of strict instructions given to participants during data collection regarding the specific diagonal direction of movement for these gestures, resulting in greater intra-class variability.
+Additionally, we observe that the MPJPE for zoom in and zoom out is notably higher compared to single-hand gestures, contributing to reduced accuracy in the downstream gesture classification task.

-\textbf{Modality ablation study.} Table.~\ref{tab:xrsy_imu} shows the experiments relating to the impact of IMU data in \sysName.
-The experiments employed strategies using only millimeter-wave radar data, only IMU data, and both data streams.
-Results indicate that using only IMU data to estimate gestures results in weakest performance in terms of both mean MPJPE and gesture recognition accuracy.
-Relying only on mmWave radar data also leads to a decrease in metrics compared to the both using millimeter-wave radar and IMU data.
-This experiment demonstrates that data captured by IMUs can effectively compensate for human body or head movements, thereby enhancing the accuracy of hand keypoint estimation as well as gesture recognition.